 Mexico is a great travel bargain right now thanks to a strong dollar and weak peso, plus no matter where you go there the weather is better than most states and provinces to the north.

-One of the other main reasons close to 30 million travelers a year flock there though is that it is relatively easy to fly to Mexico for a good price.
+One of the other main reasons more than 30 million travelers a year flock there though is that it is relatively easy to fly to Mexico for a good price.
 Plus it keeps getting easier.
 A relaxation of rules this past year has led to more competition at key airports.
-With Southwest adding more and more options, there are also more opportunities to go with an airline that doesn’t nickel and dime you for your vacation luggage.
+With Southwest adding more and more options plus the Mexican airlines adding capacity, there are also extensive opportunities to go with an airline that doesn’t nickel and dime you for your vacation luggage.

-You can look past those players, JetBlue, Frontier, and Spirit to a number of Mexican airlines too though.
+Sure, you can find a flight on the usual suspects plus JetBlue, Frontier, and Spirit, but your best choice might be a Mexican airline.
+They’re getting to a point where there are more choices in that country than there are in the post-consolidation USA.
 You’ve long been able to get there on Aeromexico from some cities, but now there are more alternatives between the two countries.

 Alternate Budget Airlines in Mexico

 Despite all that, they often have the best value you’ll find from the right U.S. airports, like that sub-$100 flight from Miami to Mexico City you see at the top of this post.
 That’s worth doing for a long weekend!
+They fly from 10 U.S. airports, including Orlando, the most recent addition.
 They also have good rates within Mexico.
 I once flew them with my family from Mexico City to Puerto Escondido.
 The flights came out to be about $20 each more than the very long bus ride would have been.

 It doesn’t end there either.
 Interjet also flies to Costa Rica, Cuba, Guatemala, Colombia, and Peru.
 You could in theory go from New York City to South America on this airline—probably for less than you’d spend on any of the less pleasant big 3 U.S. options.